Electrification underway...

 Our 100% electric buses

-We currently have 42 electric buses in our fleet:
+We currently have 30 electric buses.

 Limiting GHG emissions